 Craving some sun and sea??
 Slovenia only got 47 total kilometers of coastline when Yugoslavia broke up (somehow Croatia got, like…all of it), but it sure makes use of what it has.
 Piran is incredibly charming, full of pastel colors, fresh seafood, sparkling teal water, and the sea salt that makes the region famous!
 And just up into the hills you can go wine tasting, as Slovenia’s history in wine making is rich and interesting.

 Make sure you reserve a day or two to meander through the absolutely gorgeous Julian Alps.
+In that area, there are plenty of adventure activities to enjoy.
 Somehow these fly totally under the radar in Europe, but they are massive and magnificent.
 They’re also packed with rich and very sad World War I history.
 You can see deserted barracks and lots of different countries’ memorials dotted throughout the Alps.
 Learn more about building a Slovenian itinerary here!

-Why: Wild, dramatic scenery that will take your breath away, ancient history, local culture...all away from tourist crowds.
+Why: Wild, dramatic scenery that will take your breath away, ancient history, local culture…all away from tourist crowds.
 The charms of Scotland are many and varied, but so many tourists (particularly American tourists) tend to stay in the Edinburgh area, maybe making it up to Inverness, but not much further.
-And you miss out on SO much if you do that!
+If that’s what you want out of your trip, great!
+But you’ll be missing out on SO much if you do that!
 So rent that car and book your B&Bs, and head for the Highlands.

 Either Edinburgh or Glasgow is a good entry point, and then you should head right up into the Highlands immediately.
 The Glen Torridon area is a nice starting point for really exploring the Highlands, giving you a beautiful drive through pastoral Applecross and over the famous dramatic Bealach na Ba pass.
 And then it’s on to Skye!

-The Isle of Skye is the main Scottish island that many tourists do get to, and it definitely has a ton to offer.
+The Isle of Skye is the main Scottish island that many tourists get to.
+And it definitely has a ton to offer.
 Skye is perfect for an active trip, and the amazing Quiraing and Old Man of Storr hikes are a must if you’re up for it.
-One thing you can do on Skye that’s more off-the-beaten-path is a boat trip over to moody Loch Coruisk, a more isolated area that is absolutely gorgeous.
+One thing you can do on Skye that’s off-the-beaten-path is a boat trip over to moody Loch Coruisk.
+It is a more isolated area that is absolutely gorgeous.

-And before you go, watch the Jacobite train (Hogwarts Express!) puff its way over the Glenfinnan Viaduct and then spend a day wandering through the streets of Edinburgh.
+Before you go, make sure you watch the Jacobite steam train puff its way over the Glenfinnan Viaduct.
+After that spend a day wandering through the cobblestone streets of Edinburgh.
+It’s like walking through history!